 - Standardised reading age testing of the whole cohort.

 The whole school cohort sits standardised reading age tests every September and this data is shared across all staff.
+Identified students are further screened to create an individual reading profile that covers motivation, decoding, fluency and comprehension.
+The results of this profile are shared with relevant staff and parents/carers.
+This communication includes next steps guidance.

 - High Quality Intervention for struggling readers.

-After a series of screening tests, appropriate students are given high quality one to one intervention using the ‘Thinking Reading©’ programme.
+Appropriate students are given high quality one to one intervention using the ‘Thinking Reading©’ programme.
 This programme utilises:

 - Linguistic Phonics